-The Airfield Manager will identify suitable safety topics for survey to be undertaken by the Safety Manager
+The Head of Airfield will identify suitable safety topics for survey to be undertaken by the Safety Manager

-The Airfield manager will select topics dealing with the various safety functions although priority should be given to a pressing safety need arising either nationally or internally within the IWM Duxford organization.
+The Head of Airfield will select topics dealing with the various safety functions although priority should be given to a pressing safety need arising either nationally or internally within the IWM Duxford organization.
 Examples of topics that could be selected include:

-- FIS procedures. - Airfield Operations. - Co-ordination procedures (Letters of Agreement, airfield departments, other agencies). - Safety management and administration. - Contingency Procedures (equipment failure; tower evacuation). - Personnel matters (competency, training, resource management).
+- FIS procedures.

+- Airfield Operations.

+- Co-ordination procedures (Letters of Agreement, airfield departments, other agencies).

+- Safety management and administration.

+- Contingency Procedures (equipment failure; tower evacuation).

+- Personnel matters (competency, training, resource management).

+- RFFS